RCP and the communist logo (800 x 800 px) (5)

 Communism and the fight for women's emancipation

-Oppressed by all forms of class society, women have played revolutionary role throughout history; from the English Revolution, to the Great French Revolution, to the Russian revolution of 1917, all the way to the struggles of today.
+Oppressed by all forms of class society, women have played a revolutionary role throughout history; from the English Revolution, to the Great French Revolution, to the Russian revolution of 1917, all the way to the struggles of today.

 Speaker: Manon Powrie